 Find information on river works data here.

-Council has reviewed its gravel extraction policies in order to best manage its flood control objectives and maintain a supply of gravel to construction industries.
+This page contains details of Council's gravel extraction policies, that are planned to best manage flood control objectives and maintain a supply of gravel to construction industries.